Please note that for the spring 2021 semester, SC&UA is open by appointment only. Please visit our COVID-19 update page for details.

 - Patrons must remain in the reading room area at all times.
 Staff members must oversee use of the scanners and photocopy machine.
 Patrons are not allowed in the closed stacks at any time.

 Tips and Tricks

 - Schedule your visit ahead of time!
-Notify SC&UA staff by emailing email@example.com with details about when you hope to visit.
+Make an appointment via LibCal, or notify SC&UA staff by emailing firstname.lastname@example.org with details about when you hope to visit.
 This way we can ensure our availability and help make your visit as useful as possible.